nextcloud/documentation/admin_manual/operations/considerations_on_monitoring.rst

 ownCloud also provides a built in logging function.
 If the ownCloud Enterprise Edition logging applications are enabled, this file will track user logins and shared file activity.
 If these logging applications are not enabled, this log file still tracks basic ownCloud health.
-Given the potential for this file to get quite large, the log file should be rotated on a daily basis, and given the important of the error information in the log file, this should be integrated with an enterprise log manager.
+Given the potential for this file to get quite large, the log file should be rotated on a daily basis, and given the importance of the error information in the log file, this should be integrated with an enterprise log manager.